 Op shops and vintage stores in Brisbane City

 Stuck in the city?
 Not to worry, there’s second-hand clothing stores here too.
-Check out the SWOP Clothing Exchange and LifeLine shops on Adelaide Street, and Vinnies on Mary Street.
+Taking over SWOP Clothing Exchange’s iconic city store is the brand’s sister store and op shop Opy.
+You’ll find that one and a LifeLine shop on Adelaide Street, and Vinnies on Mary Street.
+In the Wintergarden there’s a well-curated vintage section at Pigeonhole.
 There’s also the Suitcase Rummage on in Reddacliff Place on the first and third Sunday of every month.

 Op shops in Geebung